Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 WOL: short for "Wave of Light," a skill specific to the monk class.
 See: 'Bells.'

-WOTB: short for "Wrath of the Berserker," a skill specific to the barbarian that transforms the character into a virtually unstoppable killing machine.
+WOTB: short for "Wrath of the Berserker," a skill specific to the barbarian that transforms the character into a virtually unstoppable killing machine for a short period of time.
 Usually only held back by walls or iron doors.

 WP: short for "waypoint," a device that allows players to instantly be transferred to another location.
 Not to be confused with the phrase "well-played."

-WUG: short for "what you got?" a phrase used by players when seeking specific varieties of an item they are searching for.
+WUG: vanilla - short for "what you got?" a phrase used by players when seeking specific varieties of an item they are searching for.
 See: 'FT,' 'ISO,' 'WTB,' 'WTS' and 'WTT.'

 WW: short for "Whirlwind" or "Wicked Wind," the former a barbarian ability and the latter a rune for the wizard's Energy Twister spell.

-WW Barb: short for "Whirlwind barbarian," a type of build that features the abilities Whirlwind-Hurricane and Sprint-Run Like the Wind.
-Incorrectly named because the build relies more on the Sprint ability rather than the Whirlwind ability.
+WW Barb short for "Whirlwind barbarian," a type of build that features the Whirlwind ability.

 Xbow: short for two-handed crossbow weapons.